Greek Lexicon

 Words that shape what you believe

-Twelve Greek words that carry enormous theological weight — and whose translation has shaped entire doctrines.
+Twenty-eight Greek words that carry enormous theological weight — and whose translation has shaped entire doctrines.
 Click any word to see how it appears across verses in the tool.

 Words explored